moliver28/research-handbook/content/handbook/engineering/core-development.md

 - Pipeline issue resolution
 - etc.

-### Enhanced Code Base Understanding

-Currently, our comprehension of hosted repositories is limited to basic metrics like file counts.
-By developing comprehensive meta-information and deeper repository insights, we can significantly enhance our product's capabilities across all areas.
-This improved understanding will:

-- Enrich existing features
-- Enable entirely new functionalities
-- Provide a long-term competitive advantage, especially when combined with AI and Duo Workflow

 ### Usability

 Millions of customers use GitLab so UX improvements can have a huge collective impact across all of these individuals.
 We support this effort both in the product development as well as in our architecture.
 This includes continued conversion of [Pajamas components](/handbook/engineering/ux/pajamas-design-system/) in order to continue to improve performance experienced by users.
-Also efforts like burning down significant ([Sev 1](https://gitlab.com/groups/gitlab-org/-/issues/?sort=created_date&state=opened&label_name%5B%5D=SUS%3A%3AImpacting&label_name%5B%5D=severity%3A%3A1&first_page_size=100) and [Sev 2](https://gitlab.com/groups/gitlab-org/-/issues/?sort=created_date&state=opened&label_name%5B%5D=SUS%3A%3AImpacting&label_name%5B%5D=severity%3A%3A2&first_page_size=100)) usability issues, addressing [Usability Benchmark insights](https://gitlab.com/groups/gitlab-org/-/issues/?sort=created_date&state=opened&label_name%5B%5D=Usability%20benchmark&first_page_size=100), are part of our short and long term goals.

 Development team members should also constantly suggest and investigate how to improve the overall user experience of the product.
 These can range from enhancing performance (actual and perceived), suggesting new technologies, solving user experience issues efficiently, etc.

-### Product with a customer focus

-We will continue our strong partnership with Product to make GitLab the best, most complete DevSecOps platform on the planet.
-This coordination and prioritization requires a lot of work and effort to provide the right data and make the right decisions.
-We will focus on a variety of factors, but top of mind will be our parent department's direction to be [customer focused](/handbook/engineering/#expand-customer-focus-through-depth-breadth-and-stability).
+### Efficiency

+GitLab's Development group ships thousands of product merge requests per month.
+Continuing to scale our development process to an ever larger number of contributors requires efficiency, collaboration, and iteration.
+We focus on training our new hires on iteration and process improvements, saving team members time.
+We will also review the best metrics to focus on.
+Doing so will help us measure the efficiency of our responsiveness to our peers for the company and the community.

 ### Diversity